amin-mamandi/amin-mamandi.github.io/index.md

 # News

+* **Jan.
+2024** First Place in I2S Student Research Symposium at University of Kansas!

 * **Dec.
 2023** Accepted the GTA offer for the Spring 2024 semester (EECS 645 - Computer Architecture)!

 * **Oct.
 2023** Presented a poster at ACE Annual Meeting, Champaign, Illinois!